BocaDoru/Hospital-Chain-Management-System/README.md

     * Divided tasks among team members based on their skills and expertise.
     * Scheduled meetings and monitored progress to ensure timely completion.
   * Database Design and Implementation:
-    * Created the relational database schema in MySQL to store user, employee, patient, and medical data.
+    * Created the relational database schema in MySQL to store user, employee, pacient, and medical data.
     * Defined tables, columns, data types, primary keys, foreign keys, and relationships.
     * Implemented views and triggers within the database.
     * Implemented database connection logic within the application.
   * Medical Module Development:
     * Designed and implemented the GUI windows and business logic for the Doctor, Nurse, and Receptionist roles.
-    * Developed classes to represent medical staff, patient information, appointments, and medical records.
+    * Developed classes to represent medical staff, pacient information, appointments, and medical records.
   * Initial Project Setup:
     * Established the project's class structure and package organization.
     * Created core classes for database interaction.